Phaedra Parks Divorce: Apollo Nida Wants To Stay Married Despite Getting Engaged

 “Well he is appealing the divorce, so he still wants to remain married,” Parks told Andy Cohen, which came as a huge surprise considering he’s already engaged to another woman, with Phaedra adding, “He has a fiancée, but he didn’t say that in court.
 He said he did not have a fiancée in court.”

-Even though Phaedra Parks hasn’t really provided details on the show about her divorce, she is willing to talk about her relationship with Apollo in her Bravo blog and she opened up about her trip to visit him in prison last year.
+Even though Phaedra Parks hasn’t really provided details on the show about her divorce, she is willing to talk about her relationship with Apollo in her Bravo blog, and she opened up about her trip to visit him in prison last year.

 “Divorce discussions are never comfortable and this one was no exception.
 Although the bomb threat was looming, I did not want to cancel the visit so I met with him in hopes of resolving any unsettled issues,” Phaedra Parks explained in her Bravo blog earlier this season, revealing that it can be hard to talk about the divorce on national television.